 Billy Graham Rapid Response Team to Train Area Students in Crisis Response

-The Billy Graham Rapid Response Team – a nationwide network of specially trained chaplains ready to deploy whenever disaster strikes – has developed a student chaplain program to equip young people to offer hope to their friends who are going through difficult times, and even deploy into disaster areas to minister to affected teens.
+The Billy Graham Rapid Response Team – a nationwide network of specially trained chaplains ready to deploy whenever disaster strikes – has developed a student training program to help equip young people to offer hope to their friends who are going through difficult times.
+The program also offers a Student Chaplain opportunity to deploy with crisis-trained mentors into disaster areas for ministry to affected teens.

-On Saturday, Nov.
-12, First Free Church will host this specialized training for area students.
-The “Sharing Hope in Crisis – Student Training” seminar will offer biblical teaching on suffering and grief with practical tips on what to say and not say to those who are dealing with a crisis.
-The event will take place from 9 a.m. to 1 p.m. at First Free Church, 1375 Carman Rd., Manchester, Mo., and will cost $10.
-The training is appropriate for students ages 14-17, and parents or guardians are welcome to attend.
+On Saturday, April 14, Covenant Day High School will host this specialized training for area students.
+The "Sharing Hope in Crisis – Student Training" seminar will offer biblical teaching on suffering and grief with practical tips on what to say and not say to those who are dealing with a crisis.
+The event will take place from 8:30 a.m. to 1 p.m. at the school, which is located at 800 Fullwood Lane in Matthews.
+There is a cost of $10, and the training is appropriate for students ages 14-17.
+The training is open to all, and is not limited to Covenant students.
+Parents or guardians are welcome to attend.

 "I believe we have gifted youth in our churches who are spiritually prepared to go on to a new level of ministry.
 Whether suffering is caused by an everyday crisis or major disaster, this training will help students engage with their peers to appropriately share God's love and hope when life hurts," said Jack Munday, director of the Billy Graham Rapid Response Team.
 "This is ministry preparation which will help students respond to the emotional and spiritual needs of those around them."

 More information on the training – as well as a registration form for those planning to attend – can be found online at http://www.billygraham.org/rrtshic_Matthews.asp.
 A preview video for the training is posted at http://bit.ly/vq6HZn.